tatiorli/Methylation_validation_Myxozoa/README.md

 ## 🔹 Motivation

-The study by **Li et al. (2024)** suggested that DNA methylation was present in some myxozoan genomes newly assembled using Oxford Nanopore (ONT) sequencing.
+The study by **Long et al. (2024)** suggested that DNA methylation was present in some myxozoan genomes newly assembled using Oxford Nanopore (ONT) sequencing.
 Specifically:
 - Specimens **57 and 58** were reported to have large numbers of methylated genes.
 - Their inference was based on:
   1. ONT methylation calls (Figure 6)